 Hotel phone: +81 75-344-3815

 With a contemporary yet traditional design, this 29-room boutique hotel borrows architectural details from the many machiya (merchant houses) that once graced many Kyoto neighborhoods.
 Latticework, raised platform beds, tatami areas with modular furniture, and hinoki (cedar) soaking tubs impart the essence of this ancient city, which guests can explore with the hotel’s rental electric bicycles, powered by rooftop solar panels.

-With an enviable position on the bank of the Kamogawa river, this 134-room property blends in with its historic surroundings with low-slung buildings and an understated design that resembles a Japanese inn.
-Its interior is a fusion of traditional and contemporary Japanese styles, complete with Zen gardens, a three-story waterfall, and artwork created by 80 mostly Kyoto artists that center on The Tale of Genji, the world’s first major novel.
-Rooms are huge (starting at 45 sq.m/483 sq. ft.) and are luxuriously appointed, with the best providing vistas of the river and Higashiyama hills rising in the background.
+Wonderful location on the banks of the Kamogawa river.
+A 134-room property that blends its historic surroundings with low-slung buildings and an understated design that resembles a Japanese inn.
+Its interior is a fusion of traditional and contemporary Japanese styles, complete with Zen gardens, a three-story waterfall, and artwork created by 80 mostly Kyoto artists that center on The Tale of Genji.
+Rooms are huge and luxuriously appointed, with the best providing vistas of the river and Higashiyama hills rising in the background.

 A hip boutique hotel that stands out by offering only 13 rooms, each designed by a different designer and ranging from Japanese-style rooms to themed rooms like the one decorated in black (to resemble the peacefulness of the womb).
 Its location is excellent, on a street lined with craft and antique stores just a short walk north of downtown Kyoto.